Honors Students in the Psychology Distinction Program

 Savannah Krantz received her B.A. in Psychology with departmental honors from the University of Texas at Austin.
 She was a recipient of the Presidential Scholarship, and now volunteers as an advocate for Dallas CASA.
 Savannah joined the ADAPT lab in August of 2019.
 Her research interests include understanding the triggers and intervention methods for adolescent depression across diverse socio-cultural backgrounds.
 Savannah aspires to attend graduate school for clinical psychology.

 Kenzie Stonebarger is a Sophomore studying Health and Society, Psychology, and Religion.
-She joined the ADAPT research team in August of 2019.
+She joined the ADAPT in August of 2019.
 Kenzie volunteers on campus as a Student Wellness Champion, with a distinction in Substance Abuse.
 She is excited to pursue graduate school in the hopes of becoming a criminal psychologist.
 Her interests include leaving an impact on those that she interacts with and identifying behavior patterns in people in hopes of preventing further crimes.

 Westley Giadolor is an undergraduate freshman in the class of 2023 and joined ADAPT in Spring 2020.
 He is an aspiring Psychology and Finance major and plans to pursue a Masters in Organizational Psychology.
 Westley has a strong interest in mental health affecting the workplace and how decision making can be made better by taking into account cognitive and behavioral tendencies of individuals.